 What Is Suboxone?

-Suboxone is the brand name for a prescription medication which is designed to treat opioid addiction.
+Suboxone is the brand name for a prescription medication that is designed to treat opioid addiction.
 Suboxone has two ingredients: the opioid buprenorphine and the medication naloxone.
 The combined effects of these two ingredients reduce cravings for addictive opioids such as heroin, codeine, fentanyl, and oxycodone.

-Only people who are experiencing opioid withdrawal symptoms should use Suboxone.
-Therefore, people who are undergoing treatment for opioid addiction usually take Suboxone to manage withdrawal while they detox from opioids.
+People who are undergoing treatment for opioid addiction usually take Suboxone to manage withdrawal while they detox from opioids.
 Afterwards, they often continue to use the medication to control cravings and withdrawal while they progress through therapy and rehab.
 Suboxone is not meant to be a cure for opioid addiction, but rather a helpful part of the recovery process.

 In the United States, Suboxone is classified as a Schedule III controlled substance, a drug which has medical value yet also carries moderate risks for addiction.
 As a result, only doctors who receive certification from the Department of Health and Human Services may prescribe Suboxone.
 The medication is manufactured as dissolvable films and tablets.